IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 7. Post the visuals to your blog along with a written reflection about what was generated, what is developing, where you are at and what questions do you have.
 What assumptions do you have?

+ Create a written statement regarding what your Future project is going to be about.
+Where are you at the end of your card sorting?
+What sort of specific ideas arose from the interplay and ideation of your themes, descriptors and enabler cards?

 #### Card Sorting exercise as outlined in class.
 Capture clear visual documentation of the exercise and post to your Process site (under the Future/Final tab),  along with a written reflection articulating the 3 outcomes that you generated.